akthyang/CSCI-39537-Final-Project/README.md

 # CSCI-39537-Final-Project
 I am creating an iOS project that allows users to browse books from all over the world

+**Limitations:**
+Can be a little laggy and slow when it is first ran and may even crash.
+Need to be ran a few times before issue goes away

 ## APIs Used

 ### [Google Books API](https://developers.google.com/books/docs/v1/using)